Princeton45/Kubernetes-Resume-Challenge/readme.md

 I used ConfigMaps for non-sensitive data like feature toggles and Secrets for sensitive data like database credentials, demonstrating best practices for configuration and secret management.

 **Picture Suggestion:** Snippets of your ConfigMap and Secret definitions.

-### Step 12: Documenting the Process

-I documented each step of the process, decisions made, and challenges overcome.
-This README serves as a comprehensive guide to my project.

-**Picture Suggestion:** A picture of a notebook or a digital document where you planned and documented your process.

 ## Extra Credit